 The report was commissioned in April 2016 in order to investigate how inclusive QMUL’s teaching and learning provision, including its curricula, really are – and how we can become more inclusive as an educational institution.
-It was written by Dr Helen Kara and Roxane Persaud, on behalf of We Research It!
-Ltd.
+It was written by Dr Helen Kara and Roxanne Persaud, on behalf of We Research It Ltd.

 17 staff and 22 students were interviewed; alongside this, Kara and Persaud analysed pre-existing resources such as QMUL’s existing provision.

 The researchers found that there was a ‘great deal of demographic difference between schools at QMUL’ and that among QMUL staff and students there were ‘a wide range of understandings of inclusivity’.
 However, staff and students were united in seeing good communication as vital for inclusivity, along with support for new staff and new students, diverse assessment methods, and more involvement of students in co-creation of curricula.
 One thing students also highlighted was the importance of technological support for learning, such as Q-Review, not just being used but being used consistently throughout the institution (Kara and Persaud: 1).

 The report suggests several actions that should be taken, whether by the institutions as a whole or by individual departments.
 (Kara and Persaud: 2).

 - QMUL could develop and communicate a clear vision of success in inclusive HE.